Catalog Authority

 Academic Honesty Policy

-Faculty should make clear the degree of cooperation that is authorized for group projects as well as what behaviors constitute academic dishonesty within group work.
-Students are responsible for asking faculty for clarification in any unclear situation.
+The instructor should make clear the degree of cooperation that is authorized for collaborative projects as well as what behaviors constitute academic dishonesty within collaborative work.
+Students are responsible for asking the instructor for clarification in any unclear situation.

 Penalties

-The minimum penalty to be applied by a faculty member for academic dishonesty within a course shall be failure of the assignment or test and the maximum penalty shall be failure of the course.
+This can include, but is not limited to, failure of an assignment, opportunity to rewrite or resubmit work, lowering of a letter grade, and/or failure of the course.
 In addition to the course-level sanction, a department may deny admission to or dismiss from a program a student who has engaged in academic dishonesty.
-The VPAA may impose additional requirements (such as counseling or remediation) or additional sanctions, up to and including dismissal from the College, even on the first instance of academic dishonesty.
+The VPAA, or their designee, may impose additional sanctions, up to and including suspension or dismissal from the College, even on the first instance of academic dishonesty.

 Class Attendance